Yepez1997/operating-systems/README.md

 # operating-systems
-notes on os and code
+Notes from OSTEP third edition on operating systems